Morpeth, Northumberland: Methodist Church

 The present Methodist Church in Howard Terrace was opened as a Primitive Methodist place of worship on 24 April 1905.
 Designed by J. Walton Taylor, it was built from local quarry stone.
 Although the Primitive Methodists were united with the Wesleyan Church to form the Methodist Church of Great Britain in 1932, a separate Wesleyan Church continued to function in Manchester Street until 1964, when the congregations were united at Howard Terrace.
-The former Wesleyan Church (built in 1883) is currently used as the Boys' Brigade headquarters.
+The former Wesleyan Church (built in 1883) is currently used as the Explorer Scout headquarters.

 Sport

 Morpeth Town A.F.C., Morpeth RFC and the Morpeth Golf Club play competitively within Morpeth.
 In addition, the Morpeth Harriers compete in athletics.
 The town also offers opportunities to play sport on a non-competitive basis through facilities such as Carlisle Park, the common for playing golf and football, and the Riverside leisure centre for swimming, indoor sports and fitness gym activities.
 Morpeth Town A.F.C. was the 2016 winner of the FA Vase.

 The Morpeth Olympic Games, a professional event consisting mainly of athletics and wrestling, were staged from 1873 until 1958, barring interruptions during the two world wars.
 The Games were held on the Old Brewery Field until 1896, then at Grange House Field until the First World War.
 After two years at the town's cricket pitch at Stobhill (1919–20), the Olympics moved to Mount Haggs Field until 1939, and then back to Grange House Field after the war until the end of the games in 1958.

 In 1730, a racecourse was built for horse racing, which was used until 1854, when the racetrack was replaced with St. George's Hospital.

 The town was the start point of the Morpeth To Newcastle Road Race.
-It was held annually on New Year's Day from 1902 to 2004, when insurance and policing costs became prohibitively high, and winners included Commonwealth champion Jack Holden and Olympic medallist Mike McLeod.
+This road running race was held annually on New Year's Day from 1902 to 2004, when insurance and policing costs became prohibitively high, and winners included Commonwealth champion Jack Holden and Olympic medallist Mike McLeod.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Pontop Pike and local relay transmitters.

+Local radio stations are BBC Radio Newcastle, Capital North East, Heart North East, Smooth North East, Hits Radio North East, and Koast Radio, a community based radio station.

+The Morpeth Herald is the town's local weekly newspaper.